The ideal-valued index of fibrations with total space a $G_{2}$ flag manifold: Introduction.

 the total space of $\Delta_n^* \bigC{(s\gamma_k^d)^n } $ has been an excellent candidate to be the configuration spaces of several geometric problems which uses the \emph{configuration space/test map scheme}.
 This means that, the more we know about the pullback bundle $\Delta_n^* \bigC{(s\gamma_k^d)^n }$, the better chance we have of solving any related problem.

-Motivated by this situation, and by some calculations over Grassmann manifolds presented in \cite{Barali2018} and \cite{basu2020cohomology}, in this work we are going to study the pullback bundle over $G_2/U(2)_{\pm}$ induced by $\rho_j$ and $\gamma_3^7$, with $j \in \{1,2\}$.
-Let us consider the orthogonal complement of the tautological bundle $\gamma := \gamma_3^7$ over $\OGr{3}{7}$:
+Motivated by this situation, and by some calculations over Grassmann manifolds presented in \cite{Barali2018} and \cite{basu2020cohomology}, in this work we will study the following situation: Let us consider the sphere bundle of the $n$-fold product $\gamma^n$, where $\gamma$ represents the tautological bundle over $\OGr{4}{7}$